Gentux/romain.soufflet.io/_posts/2014-09-09-Development-in-2014.markdown

 ### README ###

-First of all, lot of old project doesn't have on. **README** file is the most important file on a project, you have to write it and keep it up to date.
+First of all, lot of old project doesn't have a **README** file, this is the most important file on a project, you have to write it and keep it up to date.

 It **must** contains at least :